ag2ai/cookiecutter-fastagency/{{cookiecutter.project_slug}}/README.md

 9. Open the Mesop UI URL [http://localhost:8888](http://localhost:8888) in your browser.
 You can now use the graphical user interface to start and run the autogen workflow.
 {% endif %}
-## What's Next?

-Once you’ve experimented with the default workflow in the `workflow.py` file, modify the autogen workflow to define your own workflows and try them out.

 ## Running tests

 This `FastAgency` project includes tests to test the autogen workflow.
 Run these tests with the following command: